-You can reorder Buccastem M® through our online service at Zava – our certified online doctors provide fast and convenient repeat prescriptions.
-Our service is for patients who have had their first migraine diagnosed by a doctor and are 18 years or over of age.
+You can reorder Buccastem M through our online service at ZAVA.
+Our certified doctors provide fast and convenient repeat prescriptions.
+Our service is for patients who've had their first migraine diagnosed by a doctor and are 18 years or over of age.

-- A Zava Doctor will check your order to make sure treatment is right for you
+- A ZAVA doctor will check your answers to make sure treatment is right for you.

-- If your order has been approved by one of our doctors, we will dispense and post your medication
+- If your medication has been approved by one of our doctors, we will dispense and post this to you with free delivery.

-Why order online? – our service offers the advantages of being quick and easy to use.
-It can also work out cheaper and we have different delivery options to suit you.
-Our service also includes a healthcare professional regulating the supply of your medicine to ensure it is safe for you.
-You can also purchase Buccastem M® from your local pharmacy or on a prescription from your doctor if you prefer.
+Our service is quick and easy to use.
+It can also work out cheaper plus we have different delivery options to suit you.
+Our service involves a healthcare professional regulating the supply of your medicine to ensure it is safe for you.
+You can also buy Buccastem M from your local pharmacy or on a prescription from your doctor if you prefer.